Jimmy Winkfield

+Career

-Winfield was born in Chilesburg, Kentucky (now part of Lexington, Kentucky) and began his career as a jockey in 1898 at age sixteen.
-He was suspended for one year after one race for his involvement in a four-horse accident at the starting gate.
-However, he returned in 1900 to ride Thrive in the Kentucky Derby, finishing third.
+Winfield was born in Chilesburg, Kentucky (now part of Lexington, Kentucky) and began his career as a jockey in 1898.
+His first racing start resulted in a four-horse accident right after the start, for which he was given a one-year suspension.
+He returned in 1900 to ride Thrive in the Kentucky Derby, finishing third.
 He rode in the race again in 1901 and 1902, winning on His Eminence and Alan-a-Dale respectively.
-In 1901, he won 220 races.
+In 1901, he won 160 races.
 He competed in his final Derby in 1903, finishing second on Early.

-Public art of Winkfield on display at Third and Elm Tree Lane in Lexington KY.

-Winkfield was blackballed in the US after dishonoring a contract to ride for an owner by agreeing to ride for a different owner, but he was offered a chance to race in Russia, where he quickly rose to fame.
-He won the Russian Oaks five times, the Russian Derby four times, the Czar's Prize on three occasions, and the Warsaw Derby twice.
-The Russian Revolution caused him to leave the country in 1917, and he moved to France where he resumed racing, scoring numerous wins including the Prix du Président de la République, Grand Prix de Deauville, and Prix Eugène Adam.
-He retired as a jockey at age fifty having won more than 2,500 races, then began a second successful career as a horse trainer.
+Winkfield was blackballed in the US after dishonoring a contract to ride for an owner by agreeing to ride for a different owner, but he was offered a chance to race in Russia in 1903, where he quickly rose to fame.
+He won the Russian Oaks five times, (Note: Winfield won the Russian Oaks in 1904, 1905, 1907, 1911 & 1912.) the Russian Derby four times, the Czar's Prize on three occasions, (Note: Winfield won the Emperor's Prize, also known as the Czar's Prize, in 1905, 1907 & 1916.) and the Warsaw Derby twice.
+(Note: Winfield won the Warsaw Derby in 1904 & 1905.)

+The Russian Revolution caused him to leave the country in 1917, and he led an evacuation of 260 racehorses of the most valuable bloodlines from Odesa, Ukraine, trekking for three months on horseback to Warsaw, about 1,000 miles.
+Only 8–10 horses were lost on the journey.
+(Note: Drape tells of 262 horses leaving Odesa and 252 arriving at Warsaw.
+Hotaling mentions 260 and 252.)
+(Note: Jockeys and racehorses in Russia routinely traveled seasonally between Moscow and St. Petersburg, sometimes by train and sometimes by foot.
+In 1915, Polish horseman Frederick Jurjevich, who was involved in racing in Warsaw, St Petersburg and Moscow, turned Odessa, Ukraine from a minor to a major racing center as an oasis away from the war fronts.
+Horse owners had been sending their racehorses to Odessa, and Winkfield was part of the migratory racing scene.
+In April 1917, the racing season was in Odessa when advancing troops reached the city.)

+Around 1920, he moved to France where he resumed racing, scoring numerous wins including the 1922 Prix Eugène Adam, the 1922 Grand Prix de Deauville, and the 1923 Prix du Président de la République.

+Winkfield had successful racing careers in Poland, Russia, Germany, Austria, Hungary, and France.

-Winkfield lived on a farm near the Hippodrome de Maisons-Laffitte (racetrack) in Maisons-Laffitte on the outskirts of Paris.
-He remained there until fleeing the German occupation of France during World War II.
-After the war, he eventually returned to the farm at Maisons-Laffitte where he lived until his death on March 23, 1974.
+He raced until 1930 when—at the age of fifty and with more than 2,600 wins to his credit—he began a second successful career as a horse trainer in France.
+Winkfield lived on a farm near the Maisons-Laffitte Racecourse on the outskirts of Paris.
+He remained there until 1941 when Nazis took over his horse farm, after which he traveled to Lisbon and then to New York.
+In 1953, he returned to the farm at Maisons-Laffitte where he lived until his death on March 23, 1974.